Health Savings Account (HSA)

 If you are enrolled in the College's High Deductible Healthcare Plan (HDHP) or Basic HDHP, you may be eligible to contribute to a Health Savings Account (HSA).
 An HSA is a bank account that is owned and controlled by you.
 An HSA allows you to set aside funds on a pre-tax basis to pay for qualified medical care (including deductibles, copays, and coinsurance) for you and your tax dependents.

 To be eligible for an HSA, you must be enrolled in an IRS-qualified HDHP, and you cannot have any other non-HDHP health coverage; this includes Medicare (Part A or B), coverage through your spouse or partner’s employer, or a Health Care Flexible Spending Account (FSA) through Swarthmore or through your spouse’s employer.
-If you have questions about how other coverage may affect your eligibility for an HSA, please contact Human Resources at email@example.com.
+If you have questions about how other coverage may affect your eligibility for an HSA, please contact the Human Resources benefits team at email@example.com.

 When you enroll in one of Swarthmore’s high deductible health plan options, an HSA account will automatically be established for you.
 This account can be managed through your IBXpress login with Independence Blue Cross.
 There you will be able to view and pay claims, as well as access statements and tax documents.